miraland-labs/solarti-program-library/libraries/tlv-account-resolution/README.md

 ## How it Works

-This library uses `spl-type-length-value` to read and write required instruction accounts from account data.
+This library uses `solarti-type-length-value` to read and write required instruction accounts from account data.

 Interface instructions must have an 8-byte discriminator, so that the exposed